concur/concur-platform-sdk-js/README.md

 ###User

-This is for the [User API](https://developer.concur.com/api-documentation/web-services/user) Web service.
+This is for the Concur [User](https://developer.concur.com/api-documentation/web-services/user) Profile.
+Which includes what Concur products the user has, and what groups the user is associated with inside their company.

 #####POST User